openanalytics/shinyproxy-config-examples/07-containerized-docker-swarm/README.md

 # Example: containerized ShinyProxy with a docker swarm

-In this example, ShinyProxy will run inside a Kubernetes cluster.
+In this example, ShinyProxy will run inside a Docker Swarm cluster.
 Shiny containers will also be spawned in the same cluster.
 To make the application accessible outside the cluster, a NodePort service is created.

 ## How to run